Hedge to Food Forest/Tunnel

-These next images show the transformation from ornamental hedge to infant food forest.
+These next images show the transformation from ornamental hedge to edible landscaping.
 My neighbor and I took out the laurel, built a fence, and now, I have planted multi layered perrenials on my side of the fence.
 The plantings imitate a natural multi story plant community.
-This food forest, designed by a highly skilled neighbor, includes trees such as mulberry, almond, yellow horn and English Walnut.
-Smaller shrubs include currants, sidulcea, gooseberry, sedum, oregon grape and lower
+The edible landscaping includes trees such as mulberry, almond, yellow horn and English Walnut.
+Smaller shrubs include currants and oregon grape.

 A West property line looking north.
 Laurel hedge 2007.